commercialhaskell/stack/Architecture.md

+## Terminology

+* Package identifier: a package name and version, e.g. text-1.2.1.0
+* GhcPkgId: a package identifier plus the unique hash for the generated binary, e.g. text-1.2.1.0-bb83023b42179dd898ebe815ada112c2
+* Package index: a collection of packages available for download.
+This is a combination of an index containing all of the .cabal files (either a tarball downloaded via HTTP(S) or a Git repository) and some way to download package tarballs.
+    * By default, stack uses a single package index (the Github/S3 mirrors of Hackage), but supports customization and adding more than one index
+* Package database: a collection of metadata about built libraries
+* Install root: a destination for installing packages into.
+Contains a bin path (for generated executables), lib (for the compiled libraries), pkgdb (for the package database), and a few other things
+* Snapshot: an LTS Haskell or Stackage Nightly, which gives information on a complete set of packages.
+This contains a lot of metadata, but importantly it can be converted into a mini build plan...
+* Mini build plan: a collection of package identifiers and their build flags that are known to build together
+* Resolver: the means by which stack resolves dependencies for your packages.
+The two currently supported options are snapshot (using LTS or Nightly), and GHC (which installs no extra dependencies).
+Others may be added in the future (such as a SAT-based dependency solver).
+These packages are always taken from a package index
+* extra-deps: additional packages to be taken from the package index for dependencies.
+This list will *shadow* packages provided by the resolver
+* Local packages: source code actually present on your file system, and referred to by the `packages` field in your stack.yaml file.
+Each local package has exactly one .cabal file
+* Project: a stack.yaml config file and all of the local packages it refers to.

+__FIXME__ Just notes below here

+## Databases

+* global- never modified by stack
+* snap- shared, follows the build flags and dependencies in the resolver, never affected by user flags
+* local- everything else

+## Building

 __NOTE__ Needs to be cleaned up, this content hasn't been updated since some major refactorings took place.

 ## Architecture of stack